paudetseis/PlateFlex/README.md

 effective elastic thickness (<i>T<sub>e</sub></i>), the initial subsurface-to-surface load ratio (<i>F</i>) and optionally the initial phase difference between surface and subsurface loads (<i>alpha</i>).
-The software uses the analytical functions with *uniform F and alpha* to fit the admittance and/or coherence functions using a probabilistic inference method.
+The software uses the analytical functions with *uniform F and alpha* to fit the admittance and/or coherence functions.
+The estimation can be done using non-linear least-squares or probabilistic (i.e., bayesian) inference methods.

 The analysis can be done using either the Bouguer or Free air gravity anomalies, and over land or ocean areas.
-Common computational workflows are covered in the Jupyter notebooks bundled with this package.
+Computational workflows are covered in the Jupyter notebooks bundled with this package.
 The software contains methods to make beautiful and insightful plots using the `seaborn` package.